huma-engineering/huma-docs/data-collection/huma-app/getting-started/login-and-onboarding.md

 After clicking **Activate Account** or passing through the verification process, you will go to the password screen where you can create your account password.
 Passwords must be alphanumeric, with at least 8 characters including upper and lowercase.

 If 2-step verification has been configured, you will also need to enter a 6-digit code sent to your mobile number.
-You can turn [2-step verification](../features/data-privacy-and-security.md) on or off from your profile for future logins.
+You can turn [2-step verification](../features/data-privacy-and-security.md) on or off from your Profile for future logins.

 You can pause 2-factor authentication by checking the box **Remember me for 14 days**.